astralpunchstudios/reinforced-machine-training-environment/README.md

 ## Using the Trained AI Agent Model in the Actual Game

-On game release of Reinforced Machine, the trained AI Agent model can be used to customize the weapon's behavior.
+Your trained AI Agent model can be used in the game.
+More details to follow near the release of the game.
-The game will allow players to select a weapon, then select their preferred AI Agent model from a list of pre-trained models, community trained models shared publicly, or their own custom trained models.

 <p align="center">
   <img src="images/Sequence 16 - Transporter GIF for Steam 01_1.gif" width="800px"/>